 Identity proofing is the process an organization uses to collect and verify information about a person for the purpose of an account opening or issuing credentials to that person.

 The top reasons for incorporating online identity verification processes are for regulatory compliance, enhancing fraud prevention and improving business efficiencies.

 Identity Proofing Challenges

 Today's identity proofing processes rely on database searches using information entered into online applications to initiate a new insurance policy, open a bank account or register with an e-commerce site.
 However, with significant amounts of personal data available on the dark web and the growing threat of social engineering, traditional fraud prevention techniques fall short and credentials end up in the wrong hands.
-In fact, according to Javelin, there were more than 1.5 million new account fraud victims that accounted for losses of $2.8 billion.
+In fact, according to Javelin, there were more than 1.5 million new account fraud victims in 2015 that accounted for losses of $2.8 billion.
 This number increased by 40 percent in 2016 and shows no signs of abating.

 New account fraud is a concern to any business processing transactions online.
 Fraudsters use multiple techniques to commit new account fraud, including taking over existing identities or creating fake identities, resulting in millions of dollars lost for retailers.
 Unfortunately, existing prevention measures can create friction in the payment process — harming processors, credit card issuers and e-retailers alike.

 Red Flags that New Account Fraud Might Be an Issue